inside-track/dtspec/README.md

 That's it.
 See also the [full YAML spec](tests/hello_world.yml).

-Now that we've described the full test spec, we need to use it.
+Now that we've described the full transform spec, we need to use it.
 The first step is to parse the YAML file, send it to the dtspec api, and have dtspec generate source data:

 ````python